 - A. Purpose.
 The purpose of this subsection is to further the purposes of this Ordinance by preserving the essential character of historic buildings which are important to the education, culture, traditions, and the economic value of the Town. - B. Applicability.
-The following standards shall be used by the Permitting AuthorityReview Board in reviewing applications for Certificate of Appropriateness when an Alteration or Addition to a Contributingn existing Primary or Accessory Building is proposed in the Historic Special District, or when an Alteration or Addition to a designated Local Landmark is proposed, except for the installation of Renewable Energy Systems which shall be governed by Article 2, Section 4 below6.
+The following standards shall be used by the Review Board in reviewing applications for Certificate of Appropriateness when an Alteration or Addition to an existing Primary or Accessory Building is proposed in the Historic Special District, or when an Alteration or Addition to a designated Local Landmark is proposed, except for the installation of Renewable Energy Systems which shall be governed by Article 6.